sassoftware/saspy/saspy/doc/source/configuration.rst

 of the Viya installation.
 This is the equivalent of an IOM Workspace server, but in a Viya deployment.
 So, it is still connecting to MVA SAS and all of the methods behave the same as they would with any other saspy access method.

+Authentication:

+There are continuing to be new ways invented to authenticate to Viya.
+Originally it was user/pw like anything else.
+More recently, an SSO method was created.
+More recently than that is integration w/ Azure, providing the ability to pass an Azure token in, to get a Viya token.
+Actually, this method should allow any JWT Bearer Token to be passed in and used, assuming it's configured to be valid in Viya.
+The various configuration keys are provided below, but I wanted to identify them here, as they are mutually exclusive.
+You use only one of the various means to authenticate.

+1) user/pw
+   the keys for this are either 'user' and 'pw', or use 'authkey' to identify them from in an authinfo file.

+2) SSO
+   The primary key in 'authcode' which is a onetime token acquired from a call to SASLogon, as a two factor authentication scheme.
+   The 'client_id' and 'client_secret' are also required, although a special client_id has been created by default in Viya deployments for SASPy, and I will default to that unless you provide other client info that an administrator created and provided you to use.

+3) Azure JWT (actually, any JWT perhaps, in the future) 'jwt' is the key to provide that non-Viya Bearer Token, to then pass through to SASLogon to get the Viya Bearer Token to use.
+   And these tokens, are just big long random strings; 3300+ bytes long (so you know you're passing in the right thing).

+4) SASLogon Authentication Token
+   All of the previous authentication mechanisms are used to acquire the Viya Auth Token.
+You can, actually, do all of that yourself via various Rest API's.
+If you do that, then you can just pass in the Viya Auth Token, and I'll skip the auth process and just use that token; Bob's your uncle, as they say.
+The key for this is 'authtoken'.

+Again, only use one of these and don't mix using config keys from more than one for a given connection.

 The keys for this configuration definition dictionary are: